-Happy Khmer New Year – Soursdey Chnam Thmey!
+Happy Khmer New Year, Happy Cambodian New Year, Soursdey Chnam Thmey!
 A couple of weeks ago we were lucky enough to be in Cambodia for Khmer New Year.
 From what we were told Phnom Penh resembles a ghost town during this time as businesses close to allow staff to visit their families in the provinces.
 Here in Siem Reap though it was a different story entirely.

 Brightly coloured stars and lights adorned the riverside and roads, whilst displays of fruit and vegetables decorated the entrance of most houses and workplaces.
 We woke up a couple of mornings before the celebrations to find our landlords (a Khmer family who we live above in top half of their house) had hung a big multi-coloured star-light on our balcony and several smaller ones around the property.
 Khmers from all over Cambodia flooded the town to visit relatives and to join in the festivities.
 The number of tourists also increased as they arrived to experience this celebration.
 For many, the highlight is taking part in the water and talcum powder fights that have become the norm in more recent years.